National Guard (France): National Guard from 1831 to 1872

 A new National Guard was established in 1831 following the July Revolution in 1830.
-It played a major role in suppressing the Paris June Rebellion of 1832 against the government of King Louis-Phillipe.
+It played a major role in suppressing the Paris June Rebellion of 1832 against the government of King Louis Phillipe I.

 However, the same National Guard fought in the Revolution of 1848 in favour of the republicans.
 This change in allegiance reflected a general erosion in the popularity of Louis-Phillipe and his "Bourgeois Monarchy", rather than any fundamental change in the make-up of the National Guard, which remained a middle-class body.